CP1401/Practicals/prac_09/README.md

 Solutions for these checkpoint questions are provided as worked solution demonstration videos.
-But please do your own solutions before watching ours!
+Please do your own solutions before watching ours!

 ### Use Docstrings
 Please watch the checkpoint 2 video lecture on docstrings before starting this work.

-**For each and ALL of your functions from now on, write a brief function docstring**.
+For each of your functions, write a brief function **docstring**.
+Docstrings, like all comments, should be written in the imperative mood, e.g., "Print" not "Prints".

 Here's a good example for a function that checks to see if a password is valid:

 ```python